OmarZakaria10/Road-Obstacles-ObjectDetection-Tflite/README.md

 # Computer Vision Model for Object Detection for AROS

- This project is designed to detect specific classes using a TensorFlow Lite model.
+ This project is designed to detect specific classes using a TensorFlow Lite model (MobileNet V2 640x640).

  ## Classes detected
 - Obstacles